hpi-swa-teaching/TabletopUI/README.md

 You can open the Tabletop UI with the command `TTTabletopWindow open`.
 A window will open offering you different configuration options before starting a Tabletop game.

 ## Commands
-### Switching to gamemaster mode
+### Switching Players
-In the player list you can select the gamemaster with a double click.
+You can switch to the desired player by clicking on its name in the player selection menu next to the input field.
+There are certain commands that can only be executed when the gamemaster is selected.

 ### Rolling the dice
 Every player including the gamemaster can execute a dice roll.